 Citrus fruits are loaded with vitamin C, a nutrient that is commonly known for boosting the immune system.
 However, that's not the only good vitamin C can do for your body.
 According to the University of Maryland Medical Center, vitamin C is essential to make collagen in the body,which is a natural part of cartilage.
 When one develops osteoarthritis, the cartilage in the body is broken down and puts loads of pressure on the bones and joints.
 By fueling your body with a diet that is rich in vitamin C, you can help promote collagen growth, thus reducing your chance of enduring arthritis pain.

+According to the Arthritis Foundation, soybeans are rich in omega-3 fatty acids, which are widely known for fighting inflammation.
+Additionally, soybeans are low in fat and high in protein and fiber, creating an all-around beneficial food for your body.
+Tofu and edamame are two excellent sources for soy, so consider pairing the two together for your next dinner.
 90% of soybeans grown in the US are Genetically Modified (GMO).
 Additionally, soybeans are estrogen mimicking and can negatively impact hormonal balance.
 Women especially shouldn't consume large amount of soybean products.
 Fermented soy is ok as the proteins are broken down through the fermentation process.
 Only consume organic to avoid GMO seeds and the heavy spraying of RoundUp.
 Avoid highly processed soybean products.

 Did you know that eating foods that are cooked with extra virgin olive oil can curb feelings of pain from arthritis?
 It's rich in heart-healthy fats and it houses properties similar to anti-inflammatory medications.
 The source stated that cooking with olive oil, as well as avocado and safflower oil, has been shown to lower cholesterol.